MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

     }
     ```

-1. The emails component located in *emails.component.ts* then calls `searchEmailMessages()` and displays the results.
+1. The emails component located in *emails.component.ts* then calls `searchEmailMessages()` and displays the results in the UI.

     ```typescript
     override async search(query: string) {